estzi/Bootleg-Residency/README.md

 ## Log

 **11/18/12**: Talked about initial ideas at ATX.
 Purchased fluorescent bulb example (need to assemble), Chauvet colorTUBE and dimmer pack.
-“Hello world” with ofxDMX with two slimPARs.
+“Hello world” with ofxDMX and two slimPARs.
 Configured initial directory structure and spun up git repo.